 What does self care have to do with nutrition & diabetes?

 Everyone pulls more than their share of the weight at different times; that’s what friends and families are about.
 When we pull more than our share of the weight indefinitely, we take away our loved one’s opportunities to contribute, to learn, and to grow, and we deprive ourselves of time for self-care.
-This leads to frustration & resentment on the part of the person who is overly-responsible, and to a sense of incompetence on the part of the person who is under-responsible, because he or she never gets an opportunity to experience the feeling of accomplishment that comes with successfully completing a difficult task.
+This leads to frustration & resentment on the part of the person who is overly-responsible, and to a sense of incompetence on the part of the person who is under-responsible.
+He or she never gets an opportunity to experience the feeling of accomplishment that comes with successfully completing a difficult task.
 Maybe he or she wouldn’t do the job our way, or the best way.
 Maybe he or she wouldn’t do the job at all, and maybe there would be consequences.
 That’s OK.
 Like my son’s “wrong outfit”, the consequences belong to the other person to experience.

 When it comes to food & health, an overly responsible person will prioritize everyone else’s needs above her own, leaving no time to care for herself.
 She makes food to suit other people’s tastes, ignoring what she needs for her health, she spends time and money on other people’s hobbies, and she forgoes her own exercise in favor of watching other people’s games.
 She then feels as if she has failed because she didn’t achieve the right diet, the right A1C, or the right weight, and she begins to resent the people to whom she gives so much.
 What started out as a spirit of giving turns into a feeling of regret.